BYU IT&C Professional Faculty Position

-The IT & Cybersecurity program (IT&C) of Brigham Young University (BYU) announces that it has an opening for a continuing-faculty-status (CFS) track position to begin Fall 2020 (August 1, 2020 though flexible start date is negotiable).
+The IT & Cybersecurity program (IT&C) of Brigham Young University (BYU) announces that it has an opening for a continuing-faculty-status (CFS) track professional faculty position to begin Winter 2021 (flexible start date is negotiable).
 BYU's nationally recognized IT & Cybersecurity program led the way in defining the field of information technology (see IT ACM Curriculum, 2008 & 2017) and Cybersecurity (see Joint Task Force Cybersecurity Curricula 2017) and continues to push the boundaries of our knowledge through original research and innovative teaching.

 The position is open to all motivated candidates regardless of research area and experience, although areas of particular interest include cybersecurity, networking, and Internet of Things.
-The new faculty member will be expected to excel in teaching at the undergraduate and graduate levels, develop a strong research program, and participate in citizenship and administrative duties.
+The new faculty member will be expected to excel in teaching at the undergraduate and graduate levels, stay current in their areas of expertise, and participate in citizenship and administrative duties.
 A doctoral degree in Information Technology, Cybersecurity, Computer Science, Computer Engineering, or a related discipline is required.
 This is a professional tenure-track faculty position; this means it carries an increased teaching responsibility along with a reduced research expectation, as compared to a professorial faculty position.